AnyarInc/Ascent/README.md

 - [ChaiScript](http://chaiscript.com/) Embedded Scripting Language (Optional for scripting)

 ***
-## *Why Version 2?*
+## *Why A New Version of Ascent?*
-Version 1 of Ascent is currently a state of the art simulation engine, far surpassing the capabilities of many modern engines/ode solvers.
+Ascent-beta is a state of the art simulation engine, far surpassing the capabilities of many modern engines/ode solvers.

-Ascent 2 takes the flexibility of Ascent to another level while providing the fastest performance in the world.
+But, this version takes the flexibility of Ascent-beta to another level while providing the fastest performance in the world.

-## How Ascent Version 2 Is Better
+## How This New Ascent Is Better
 - Header only
 - Much faster.
-With a simple spring-mass-damper simulation, Ascent 2 is twelve-times faster than version 1.
+With a simple spring-mass-damper simulation, Ascent is twelve-times faster than the beta version.
-- Cleaner code: Ascent 2 doesn't require as many specialed containers, doesn't use pointers, and takes advantage of more core C++.
+- Cleaner code: Ascent doesn't require as many specialed containers, doesn't use pointers, and takes advantage of more core C++.
 This makes it faster to write simulations, the code is more comprehensible, and it is easier to debug.
-- State-space modeling: Ascent 2 allows state space modeling and allows it to be integrated with modular design.
-Odeint systems can also be directly solved in Ascent 2.
+- State-space modeling: Ascent allows state space modeling and allows it to be integrated with modular design.
+Odeint systems can also be directly solved in Ascent.
 - Module/Simulation abstraction: Modules are only simulation specific if they directly handle integration states.
 This means modules can easily be used across simulations even while running.
-- Easier, faster, and more powerful scripting: Scripting in Ascent 2 has almost no speed reduction compared with compiled code.
+- Easier, faster, and more powerful scripting: Scripting in Ascent has almost no speed reduction compared with compiled code.
 Scripts are also easier to move to C++ if the user wants to compile simulation designs.
 - More straightforward multi-threading